Trump endorses Katie Britt in Alabama Senate race

 Trump’s glowing endorsement of Britt is a stark contrast to statements he made a year ago about her when he called her “not in any way qualified” and describing her as an “assistant” to a “RINO Senator,” referring to Shelby as a “Republican in name only.”

 Britt said Friday that she was thankful to have Trump’s support.
 “President Trump knows that Alabamians are sick and tired of failed, do-nothing career politicians,” she said in a statement.
+“It’s time for the next generation of conservatives to step up and shake things up in Washington to save the country we know and love for our children and our children’s children.”

+Despite losing Trump’s endorsement in March, Brooks had continued to campaign under the label of “MAGA Mo,” a reference to the Make America Great Again slogan, and had challenged Britt to a debate on the singular topic of whether the 2020 election was “stolen.”

 Brooks tweeted Friday that the voters of Alabama will decide the race.

-“Let’s just admit it: Trump endorses the wrong people sometimes,” Brooks wrote.
+“Let’s just admit it: Trump endorses the wrong people sometimes,” Brooks wrote, noting that a Trump-endorsed candidate lost the 2017 Senate race in Alabama.

+Trump burnished his kingmaker status last month by lifting a trailing Senate candidate in Ohio to the Republican nomination, and in Pennsylvania, Republican voters chose his preferred gubernatorial candidate, who said he wouldn’t have certified President Joe Biden’s 2020 win of the state.

+However, voters in Georgia rejected Trump’s efforts to unseat the state’s Republican governor and secretary of state, both of whom rebuffed his extraordinary pressure to overturn the results of the 2020 presidential election.
+That has raised questions about whether Republican voters are beginning to move on from Trump, ahead of another possible White House run.